01011010101/OW2-Superbots/README.md

 #### Kiriko
 - Press [RELOAD] to change [PRIMARY] damage.
   - Ofuda: Damage bots with your paper things while healing your allies.
-  - Kami No Katto: Papercut bots and apply a bleed.
+  - Kami No Katto: Your paper ofuda slice bots and applies a bleed.
 - Ultimate: Yōkai Blast: Damage and knockdown all bots in the path of your Kitsune.
 - Light Armor: 25% Armor.